kammitama5/kammitama5.github.io/_posts/2017-5-19-Friday-May-19th.md

   at a booth within a department at Google (which shall remain unnamed) who thought I was really smart and were interested in possibly contacting me in the future.
 So I gave them my information.

+  One of the guys said it would take him a bit of time to get organized, but that he'd reach out to me.
+I'm happy for any sort of mentorship I can get at this point.
+  And I'm going to keep programming.

   There was another lady yesterday who also wanted me to meet another Googler, a functional programming junkie.